staticafi/sbt-instrumentation/README.md

 						      "operands": list of strings
 						  },
 				"where": "before"/"after",
-				"in": string (name of function, can be "*" for any function) }
+				"condition": list of strings (optional, can be used only together with analyses) "in": string (name of function, can be "*" for any function) }
 		]